About Report a posting

 - If you do not correct the deficiencies within the time limit stated in the injunction, a court may sentence the penalty sum that you should pay.
 In this case, you will hear from the court.

 The contact person that you have appointed must be in Sweden during the whole period of the posting.

 The contact person is authorised to receive service of documents on your behalf.
 The contact person must also be able to present documents which state that the requirements in the Posting of Workers Act are met.
 This may, for example, be an employment contract that shows that the workers have the conditions required according to the Posting of Workers Act, necessary documentation according to the Work Environment Act and time reports.

-You may extend the time to 18 months if you report the extension and provide the reasons for it to the Swedish Work Environment Authority.
+You may extend the time limit from 12 to 18 months for when the worker is entitled to additional conditions.
+In that case, you must report and provide the reasons for it to the Swedish Work Environment Authority.
 You must do so no later than the date the worker has been posted for 12 months.

 - Send an e-mail with the following information to email@example.com: